mendhak/eleventy-satisfactory/posts/2022-11-22-post-with-iframes-videos-third-party.md

 ## Straight up HTML

 It is possible to paste the iframe code directly in Markdown.
-This works with YouTube, Vimeo and any other video sources.
+This works with YouTube, Vimeo, Twitch and any other video sources that provide HTML embed code.

-Here is an example from Twitch.tv.
 Remember to remove the height and width, and wrap the iframe code in a div with class="video" as shown here.

 ```html
 <div class="video">